Careers360 Logo

 Stage 2: For allotment of seats reserved for Female to Male Candidates

-If the seat remains vacant after allotment to female candidates of the Backward Class Category or Open Category, such seat shall be allotted to the male candidates belonging to respective Backward Class or Open Category.
+If the seat remains vacant after allotment to female candidates of the Backwards Class Category or Open Category, such seat shall be allotted to the male candidates belonging to the respective Backwards Class or Open Category.

-If the Backward Class Category seat remains vacant, such seat shall be considered for allotment to the Candidates of SBC Category, limited to the extent of 2% seats.
+If the Backward Class Category seat remains vacant, such seat shall be considered for allotment to the Candidates of the OBC Category, limited to the extent of 2% seats.

 Stage 4: For all Candidates (without any type of Reservation)